parkovski/wsudo/README.md

 - Create a token for the client user instead of just duplicating the server's token.
 - Cache the users' tokens for a while after a successful authentication (note: should be per-session).
 - Implement Windows service functionality for the server.
-- Create some type of "stdoers" config file or registry key and enforce permissions.
+- Create some type of "sudoers" config file or registry key and enforce permissions.
 - Improve the client's command line handling - shouldn't have to type the full path to an exe.
 - Improve error handling and write tests.
 - Make the server handle multiple clients at a time.
 It already works as an async event loop so this should be fairly easy.